The Best Apps For Tracking Spending

 YNAB or You Need A Budget

 How it works: YNAB is a pure budgeting solution – it does not offer other features like investment tracking or bill pay.
-Previous versions of YNAB were a desktop-based app, but the latest version is web based.
+Previous versions of YNAB were desktop-based apps, but the latest version is web-based.
 This means you can automatically connect your bank and credit card accounts to import transactions versus uploading files from your bank, and you no longer have to manually enter transactions to make sure they are all captured.

 Because budgeting is all YNAB does, they provide a strategy using three rules to help you spend less than you make, pay off debt, and stop living paycheck to paycheck.